 Credit risk arises from deposits with banks and financial institutions, as well as credit exposure from the Council's customers.
-The Council's Treasury Management Policy sets out the limits for investments.
-The limits for the investments of surplus monies are shown below:
+The Council's Counterparty Policy sets out the limits for investments.
+From 2014-2015 the Council's policy continued to be the security of principal.
+There was no change to the Specified Investment Criteria and the majority of investments were specified (£983 million of investments placed throughout the year of which £10 million were unspecified).